The Airspy HF+ Discovery Wins the WRTH 2020 Award!

-Bob Grove W8JHD (himself!) discovered the Airspy R2 and the SpyVerter a month ago, and wrote an excellent review on The Spectrum Monitor Magazine.
-Bob confirms what the lab numbers say about Airspy and place it among the high performance communication receivers that shape the SDR scene today.
+Bob Grove W8JHD of The Spectrum Monitor fame discovered the Airspy R2 and the SpyVerter a month ago, and wrote an excellent review on The Spectrum Monitor Magazine.
+Bob confirms what the lab figures say about Airspy and place it among the high performance communication receivers that shape the SDR scene today.
 Reprinted with permission from the publisher.

 Andy Talbot, G4JNT reviewed Airspy on the RSGB RadCom Magazine

-Andy Talbot of the RSGB, who already wrote about competing solutions, took his Airspy apart and probed its spectral purity, strong signal handling capability as well as the ability to lock to external clock references.
-He was clear: Airspy has a “Much higher performance than your average dongle…”.
+Andy Talbot G4JNT of the RSGB took his Airspy apart and probed its spectral purity, strong signal handling capability as well as the ability to lock to external clock references.
+His verdict was clear:

 ” The Airspy is a natural progression in the development of software defined radios (SDR) that offer an extensive tuning range simultaneously with useful wide-band instantaneous frequency coverage.
 It was designed by the writers of the popular SDR-Sharp (SDR#) software to work with that and to address the lack of performance of the existing mainstream cheap dongles.